saimali1254/hackathon2/README.md

 # hackathon2
 This is my second hackathon project.
-I am trying to make a ai which take cares of elders.
+I am trying to make an ai which take cares of elders.